Chrysler Norseman: Legacy

 The car was to be a featured attraction of Chrysler's auto show exhibit for 1957 and was shipped from Turin by Ghia to New York City in July 1956.
 The car was shipped on the ocean liner SS Andrea Doria, which was involved in a collision off the coast of Massachusetts and sank, with the loss of fifty-one lives and all cargo.

-The beautiful, one-of-a-kind automobile was a "fascinating casualty" of the sinking of the Andrea Doria.
+The Norseman was a "fascinating casualty" of the sinking of the Andrea Doria.
 As a result, the car was never shown to the public and was never seen by most of the stylists who worked on it.
 It is known to automotive historians, however, through photographs and specifications.
 Chrysler never used the cantilevered roof design in any subsequent vehicle.

 Automotive designer Dick Teague, who worked for Chrysler as a stylist during the mid-1950s, was responsible for many of American Motors' vehicles and the "Norseman's resemblance to the 1965 Rambler Marlin fastback coupe, or vice versa, was uncanny."

 The remains of the Norseman were found in Andrea Doria's number two cargo hold in 1994 by diver David Bright.
-By the time it was found, it had disintegrated into a pile of debris with only the wheels still being recognizable.
+By the time it was found, it had disintegrated into a pile of debris, with only the wheels still being recognizable.